 Moving from a government primary school to a government secondary school

-Moving from a private primary school to a government secondary school
+Moving from a non-government primary school or home schooling to a government secondary school

-Your child is at a P-9 or P-12 school
+Your child is at a government Prep-Year 9 or Prep-Year 12 school

 Contact your school for information about year 7 orientation.

 tips for starting secondary school to learn how you can support your child through the move.